samueleaton/screwy/README.md

 To launch Npm Script GUI (NSG), you must be in a directory with a `package.json` file.
 Then simply run `npm-script-gui` or the shorter `nsg`.

 Any text output associated with the command will be printed to the command line where NSG was launched.

+To **quit** the app, it is safer to close the actual renderer window rather than quiting the process from the command line.
+If quiting from the command line, NSG may not do the check to make sure all processes are killed before closing.

 ### Configurations
 NSG will automatically search for a `.nsgrc` in the same directory as the `package.json`.
 It should be in json format.